mvallerie/sbt-scage-plugin/README.md

 	seq(scageSettings: _*)
 ###

-You can change the scalaVersion but you might have issues if you put an older version than Scage's (currently 2.10.1).
+You can change the scalaVersion but you might have issues if you put a version which is not in 2.10.x branch.

 You can also change Scage version using :